aidoom/aidoom.github.io/_posts/2014-07-10-ib-headless.md

 After some googling, I found the [IBController](https://github.com/ib-controller/ib-controller) project on github, which provides hands-free operation of IB Gateway.
 It completes the login dialog automatically with credentials from a `.ini` file and allows IB Gateway to be launched from a script.
 The [IBController userguide](https://github.com/ib-controller/ib-controller/blob/master/userguide.md) suggests that [headless execution](https://github.com/ib-controller/ib-controller/blob/master/userguide.md#headless-execution-unix) can be achieved by sending the display to a virtual framebuffer.
 For Arch Linux, a [package](https://aur.archlinux.org/packages/ib-controller/) has been created using IBController that manages headless IB Gateway instances.
 The source for this package is availbe in the [IBController AUR](https://github.com/benalexau/ibcontroller-aur) repository.
 It also shows how to use [monit](http://mmonit.com/) to monitor the status of the IB Gateway instances.

 Following the methodology of the [IBController AUR](https://github.com/benalexau/ibcontroller-aur) project, I created an [IBController init script](https://gist.github.com/aidoom/72972af41470eebca743) for Ubuntu to start/stop instances of the IB Gateway.
+The init script should be copied to `/etc/init.d` so the IBController service can be started using the `sudo service ibcontroller start` command.
 You will need to install the virtual frame buffer, xvfb, which is available via apt.
 I couldn't find a nice solution for capturing the PID of the java process that's started using `xvfb-run` so I resorted to this hacky solution for stopping the service:
 {% highlight bash %}
 pgrep -f "(${JAR}.*${INI}.ini)" | xargs kill -9
 {% endhighlight %}